Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 • Hydrophobia

-A hot-cold shower is generally safe and can provide health benefits as long as extremely hot or cold temperatures are avoided.
-Before trying any form of alternative medicine such as hydrotherapy, always discuss it with your General Physician.
+A hot-cold shower is generally safe and can provide health benefits as long as you avoid extremely hot or cold temperatures.
+Before you try any form of alternative medicine such as hydrotherapy, always discuss it with your doctor.

-Individuals who do contrast therapy always do it under the guidance and supervision of a physical therapist or athletic trainer.
-You can however do it at home if your doctor has given you the approval to try this method.
+Individuals who do contrast therapy always do so under the guidance and supervision of a physical therapist or athletic trainer.
+However, you can do it at home if your doctor has given you their approval to try this method.

-During physical therapy or a clinic session, you will immerse your body in tubs of water containing very warm and cold water.
+During physical therapy or a clinic session, you’ll immerse your body in tubs of water that contain very warm and cold water.
 It could also involve immersing only the injured limb or part of your body in the different tubs.

-If you are doing a hot-cold shower therapy session at home you’ll require
+If you’re doing a hot-cold shower therapy session at home, you’ll require:

 • A thermometer